 Normally, the maxillary canines are the last of the “front” teeth to erupt into place.
 They usually come into position around the age 13 and cause any space left between the upper front teeth to close tighter together.
 If the canine gets impacted, every effort is made to get it to erupt into its proper position.
 Sixty percent of these teeth are located on the palatal (roof of the mouth) aspect of the dental arch.
 The other 40% are found in the middle of the supporting bone, but remain in an elevated position above the roots of the adjacent teeth or positioned on the outer aspect of the dental arch.

 Early Recognition of Impacted Canines Is the Key to Successful Treatment

-Treatment may require referral to an Oral and Maxillofacial Surgeon for the extraction of retained baby teeth and/or selected adult teeth that are blocking the eruption of the canines.
-Dr. Pierse may also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the path of eruption.
+As an Oral and maxillofacial Surgeon, Dr. Pierse will treatment plan for the extraction of retained baby teeth and/or selected adult teeth that are blocking the eruption of the canines.
+Dr. Pierse may also need to remove any extra or supernumerary teeth, or growths that are blocking the path of eruption.

 Impacted tooth success by patient’s age: